lindenb/jvarkit/docs/DepthOfCoverage.md

       Default: 1
     -B, --mask
-      optional bed containing regions to be MASKED
+      optional bed containing regions to be MASKED --max-depth
+      Ignore depth if it is bigger than this value.
+      Default: 10000000
     -o, --out
       Output file.
 Optional .
 Default: stdout
     -R, --reference